 Telesphoros and OldeCow69, without whom none of this would have been possible or much fun.
 Thanks to just about everyone on the ES Mods Forum; it is hard to think of anyone from whom I have not learned something.
 I have borrowed heavily from Wrye, Argent, Dragon32, DinkumThinkum, bjam, Yacoby and others: thank you.
 And my deep and abiding appreciation to Emma, Grumpy R.I.P. and Vorwoda the Black for the warmest of welcomes into this community, an unstinting wealth of assistance and shining personal examples of how to help and contribute.
 Thank you for that.

 Feedback is always welcome.
-Contact the copyist, Ronin49 on the ES Forums or by email via Contact Us below, with any comments, suggestions, reports of broken or missing links or links to other useful material that should be included here.
+Contact us via the email link below with any comments, suggestions, reports of broken or missing links or links to other useful material that should be included here.

 This page itself may be reproduced, copied, linked etcetera in whole or in part, preferably a current version, without further request or permission.
 This permission does not apply equally to the linked pages, reproduction of which should be discussed with the original authors, although, for the life of me, I cannot imagine why anyone would possibly object to helpful mod information being distributed.